410-261-4558

 1. Remove Strings and Other Loose Parts

-Before shipping your guitar, it's a good idea to remove the strings and any other loose parts, such as the strap buttons or tremolo arm.
+Before shipping your guitar, it’s a good idea to losen the strings and any other loose parts, such as the strap buttons or tremolo arm.
 This will prevent them from getting damaged or lost during transit.
-Place them in a small plastic bag and label it so that you can easily reattach them when the guitar arrives at its destination.

 Finally, label your box as "fragile" to alert shipping personnel to handle it with care.
 This will help ensure that your guitar is treated with the necessary care during shipping and minimize the risk of damage.